 From 2012 to 2015, BMC also hosted an innovative collaboration with State agencies and nonprofit stakeholders known as the Opportunity Collaborative.
 Funded through a $3.5 million Sustainable Communities grant from HUD, the effort included a Housing Committee of public and private stakeholders that continues to meet.

 The Housing Committee, staffed by BMC and assisted by a consultant team led by the Innovative Housing Institute, released in November 2014 Strong Communities, Strong Region: The Baltimore Regional Housing Plan and Fair Housing Equity Assessment.
 The plan built on the 2012 Regional Analysis of Impediments in many ways, updating the data, broadening the analysis, and issuing a menu of 50 recommendations to meet the region’s housing needs in a way that improves access to opportunity and neighborhood quality of life.

-This plan also laid the groundwork for a forthcoming effort to preserve affordable rental housing in the Baltimore region, and it included a recommendation for a new Regional Project-Based Voucher (PBV) program which was launched in 2016.
+This plan also laid the groundwork for the November 2016 Baltimore Region Rental Home Affordability Preservation Policy and it included a recommendation for a new Regional Project-Based Voucher Program that also launched in 2016.

 For more information or to request printed copies of the fair housing booklets described above, contact BMC Housing Policy Coordinator Dan Pontious at (410) 732-0500 x1055 or email@example.com.